-Report: Russian doping scandal 'was an institutional conspiracy,' official says
+Report: Russian doping scandal 'institutional conspiracy'

 Russia's ministry for sport denied a state-sponsored program to aid doping in sports and stressed it is "continuing its fight against doping from the position of 'zero tolerance.'"

-Evidence of doping found from Olympians' samples
+Evidence of doping found in Olympians' samples

 In Sochi, two female ice hockey players' samples were found to contain male DNA, while samples from two gold medalists and one female silver medalist were found to have "physiologically impossible salt readings," according to the WADA report.